Pennsylvania's State Correctional Institutions

 SCI Camp Hill

 (Cumberland County) opened in 1941 as the Industrial School at White Hill for Young Offenders and received Huntingdon Reformatory's juvenile population en masse.
-In 1975 it was ruled that SCI Camp Hill was not an appropriate place to house juvenile offenders, and in 1977 the institution began housing adult male offenders.
-It now serves as the state's sole diagnostic and classification center for men and houses adult male offenders.
+In 1975 it was ruled that SCI Camp Hill was not an appropriate place to house juvenile offenders, and in 1977 the institution began housing adult male inmates.
+It now serves as the state's sole diagnostic and classification center for men and houses adult male inmates.

 (Luzerne County) was opened in 1960 as an institution for defective delinquents.
 After the state Supreme Court decision of 1966 voided the concept of "defective delinquents," Dallas, like Huntingdon, became an adult institution.
-Today, this facility houses adult male offenders.
+Today, this facility houses adult male inmates.

 (Mercer County) opened in September 1978.
 It originally opened to offer programs to county prisoners with minimum sentences of six months and maximum sentences of two years.
-When the prison’s mission changed in the mid-1980s, it became a prison for adult male offenders.
+When the prison’s mission changed in the mid-1980s, it became a prison for adult male inmates.

 (Wayne County) is located in a building complex that was formerly part of Farview State Hospital.
 Pressed into operation ahead of schedule to help deal with the aftermath of the October 1989 riot at SCI Camp Hill, the joint on-site operation of a state prison and state mental health facility was unique in Pennsylvania at that time.
 In October 1995, Farview State Hospital was transferred from the Department of Public Welfare to the Department of Corrections, turning the facility into a facility that houses male offenders.
 The facility also houses the Department's Forensic Treatment Center, a unit which houses mentally disabled male inmates who require inpatient psychiatric care and treatment.